multiversx/mx-docs/docs/sdk-and-tools/notifier.md

     - `finalized events` -> when the block has been finalized, the events will be pushed on this route
 - Notifier checks locker service (via Redis) and applies deduplication
-- Notifier will push events to RabbitMQ if enabled, or via Websockets.
-If Websockets will be enabled an additional endpoint will be available:
+- Notifier will push events to RabbitMQ if enabled, or via Websocket.
+If Websocket will be enabled an additional endpoint will be available:
     - `/hub/ws` (GET) - this route can be used to manage the websocket connection subscription

 [comment]: # (mx-context-auto)